Long County Vehicle Impound Guide

 After 30 Days

-In Georgia, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot can initiate a lien sale.
+Most states, including Georgia, allow the impound lot to initiate a lien sale if the vehicle is unclaimed for an extended period (typically 30 days).
 This means they can sell your vehicle to cover the outstanding fees.
 You'll lose your car and potentially still owe money.
+Do not let it reach this point.

 If You Can't Afford the Fees